10 Snakes That Warn Predators With Bright Colours

 Source: “Red-tailed Green Rat Snake (Gonyosoma oxycephalum)” by Bernard DUPONT – CC BY-SA 2.0

-The red-tailed green ratsnake is a 160-200cm species found in forests of Malaysia and Indonesia.
-They’re arboreal, living on branches, and have only a mild venom.
-Gonyosoma oxycephalum is dangerously exposed on its branches, and therefore they must seek alternative survival methods.
+The red-tailed green ratsnake (Gonyosoma oxycephalum) is a 160-200cm species found in the wet forests of Malaysia and Indonesia.
+They’re an arboreal species, living on branches, with only a mildly toxic venom.
+Red-tailed green ratsnakes are dangerously exposed on their branches, and therefore must seek alternative survival methods.

-As its enemy closes in and its heart pounds away, the Gonyosoma oxycephalum keeps its face steady and performs a simple action: it reveals its tongue.
-This is one of the most distinctive in the snake kingdom, with a vivid blue stripe contrasting against black.
+Their green camouflage is very strong, but far from impenetrable.
+As a predator closes in and its heart pounds away, the red-tailed green ratsnake keeps its face steady and performs a simple action: it reveals its tongue.
+This is one of the most distinctive in the snake kingdom, with a vivid blue stripe contrasting against black on either side.
 Simultaneously, Gonyosoma oxycephalum inflates its chest to reveal blue patches between its scales.

 2 Cottonmouth